ysirine/2022-HybridIntelligence/kairos_minerl/README.md

 KAIROS learning agent for NeurIPS 2021 MineRL BASALT competition:
-This is the template that was provided for the particpants at the start of the Basalt Competition to use for their code
+This is the package for the developed agent by the authors